Skip to content

 To respond to these challenges, and with the support of JMHCP, many law enforcement agencies have begun to partner with their behavioral health providers to build collaborative responses that provide alternatives to arrest, increase connections to resources, reduce repeat encounters, and minimize use of force in encounters with people with mental health needs.

-Law Enforcement Mental Health Learning Sites
+Law Enforcement-Mental Health Learning Sites

 Map highlighting Law Enforcement Mental Health Learning Sites